Red Ketchup

-Red Ketchup is a Quebec comic book series created in 1982 by Pierre Fournier and Réal Godbout.
+Red Ketchup is a French Canadian comic book series created in 1982 by Pierre Fournier and Réal Godbout.
 The series follows the exploits of Steve "Red" Ketchup, a crazed FBI rogue agent.

 An animated series, directed by Martin Villeneuve and produced by Sphere Media, premiered in 2023.

 The character

 Steve "Red" Ketchup — an albino empowered by chemical means — is a former police officer, now FBI agent.
 Ruthless and violent, a combatant skilled in both armed and unarmed fighting techniques, he appears to be invulnerable, apparently through a combination of being incredibly fit, having a high pain threshold, and drug overdose.
 Ketchup is a veteran of the Vietnam War.

 Red Ketchup's real name is Steve Kecziupelski, and his parents are of Polish origin.
-His childhood neighborhood seen in the flashbacks is located in Hamtramck, a city in Wayne County in the U.S. state of Michigan, near Detroit and Highland Park.
-However, Ketchup was born by accident on the other side of the border, in Windsor, Ontario.
+His childhood neighborhood seen in the flashbacks is located in Hamtramck, a city in Wayne County in the U.S. state of Michigan, near Detroit and Highland Park, but Ketchup was born by accident on the other side of the border, in Windsor, Ontario.